 This film finds Ken Baxter and his two pals, Pancho and Panhandle, finding Professor Wahl, injured and wandering on the range.
 They take him to Blue Mesa Trading Post, where two archaeologists, Dr. Floto and Baron Starkoff, foreign government representatives, are staying.
 Both want to secure control of a supply of helium gas found in an ancient Indian cave.
 Wahl, working for the Federal Government, is murder at the Blue Mesa.
 The land strip on which the cave is located is claimed by Letty and Jim Morgan, brother and sister owners of the Lazy Y Ranch.
 Tin Cup Ranch owner Joe Larkin hires Ken to take possession of a cabin on the Morgan land in order to gain title.
 Ken, an undercover G-Man, discovers a secret passageway from the cabin that leads to the cave and discovers the helium, and also that Larkin is working with Starkoff.
 Written by

 Les Adams <firstname.lastname@example.org>

 This is one of four Ken Maynard films sold by Colony Pictures in 1940 to the National Broadcasting Company to be telecast on New York's first television station, W2XBS; its earliest documented television broadcast occurred Saturday 6 December 1941 on WNBT (Channel 1).
+Post WW-II viewers got their first look at it in New York City Saturday 28 August 1948 on WNBT (Channel 4) and in Los Angeles Thursday 4 May 1950 on KECA (Channel 7).
 See more »

 Was this review helpful to you?